xHiQuality/csci2150project1/README.txt

 Project structure:
-	MAIN and output/readme txt files are in projects\, OPERATIONS directory contains the code for each and every lab/requested operation. each operation i.e lagrange , will have the matlab file and some preset txt files for file input. user can choose to use preset file or input a string that can be a path to other file or a formatted string. e.g lagrange\C02.txt contents can be supplied as a string -13,0,13;56,-28,45 or you can provide a path to a file that is formatted correctly \operations\lagrange\C02.txt TASKS directory contains the logic for GUI and writing to output file, as well as capturing output of operation files.
+	MAIN and output/readme txt files are in project1\, OPERATIONS directory contains the code for each and every lab/requested operation. each operation i.e lagrange , will have the matlab file and some preset txt files for file input. user can choose to use preset file or input a string that can be a path to other file or a formatted string. e.g operations\lagrange\C02.txt contents can be supplied as a string -13,0,13;56,-28,45 or you can provide a path to a file that is formatted correctly .\operations\lagrange\C02.txt for all path\to\file inputs, it is relative from project1\
+	TASKS directory contains the logic for GUI and writing to output file, as well as capturing output of operation files.

 Usage: